Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 ## 15.3 Breaking out or continuing a loop
 With `while true { }` you can make an infinite loop that could crash your machine. `while 1 { }` is equivalent to this, because 1 casts to `true`.
-In this as well as in normal while or for-loops you are able to:
+Sometimes such loops are useful, but you need a mechanism to break out of such a loop!
+In infinite loops as well as in normal while or for-loops you are able to:

 i) break out of a loop at a certain condition (that is: leave the loop and continue with the statement next after the loop): use the **break** keyword.